Setting up an effective WooCommerce wholesale registration form is one of the smartest investments you can make for your B2B store.

 - Dedicated wholesale support

-- Access to exclusive products
+- Access to exclusive products and early new-collection previews

 - Valid business registration